lee-sangil/lee-sangil.github.io/_posts/2024-02-18-How-to-Create-a-Scene.md

 ---
-title: "[Three.js] How to Create a Scene"
+title: "How to Create a Scene"
 categories:
  - ThreeJS
  - JavaScript